rebelsky/csc207c/_eboards/eboard01b.md

   only once we look at implementations that we start thinking about costs.

-How does the Layout of LIA affect the outcome?
+How does the Layout of LIA (or the Arrangement in AAA) affect the outcome?
 Is there anything specific to look out for when choosing the layout for ADT?

 > Different layouts will lead to different costs.
 We should see that when we explore different implementations of stacks.